cookiengineer/machine-learning-for-dummies/chapter-02/03-evolution.md

 };
 ```

+**Training and Evaluation**

+Compared with Reinforcement Learning, Evolutionary algorithms
+are not dependent on training data vs. test data - because they
+are an unsupervised learning system (technically speaking nothing
+is unsupervised, but this is as far as we get without quantum
+computers).

+Unsupervised means that an evolutionary algorithm will adapt
+constantly to the current problem or dataset.
+This is a huge
+advantage when when neural networks are used for situational
+controls based on sensor input.
+The downside of evolution is
+that it therefore cannot learn historical or time-based data.

+However, the training of an evolutionary algorithm is always
+done live - on every update cycle of the simulation.

+The so-called fitness function always measures which Agent
+has progressed how-far in the game and gives points accordingly.

+If you want to prioritize differently in strategies, you have
+to tweak the fitness function accordingly, so that it will give
+different amount of points for different goals that the Agents
+can achieve.

+**Advanced ANN Design Algorithms**

 More advanced algorithms like NEAT will try to optimize the
 random search space by remembering previously tried
 combinations (recessive gene history) and try to optimize